-Enjoy an exclusive insight into the unrivalled Art Deco architecture of Napier, hearing the stories and heading behind the scenes with a special private tour to some of the town’s best looking buildings..
-Get a taste for the Bay on a food and wine exploration of the region.
-Meet a third generation winemaker and make the most of their abundant food and wine knowledge as you sample local vintages and produce..
+Enjoy an insight into the unrivalled Art Deco architecture of Napier, hearing the stories and heading behind the scenes with a special tour to some of the town’s best looking buildings..
+Get a taste for the Bay’s famously fantastic produce during a wine tour with your leader.
+Sip and graze your way around several of our favourite local wineries..
 Jump in the saddle for a ride through the best sights of Napier, through the vibrant suburb of Ahuriri and the peaceful countryside, past landmarks that tell the story of the area’s culture and history, and Pacific Ocean views..
 Uncover the stories, traditions and kaitiakitanga work of the Maori people of Hawke’s Bay as you take a journey through the lives of a local tribe.

-Make for the mild climate, lush vineyards, long stretches of beautiful beach, picturesque peaks and coastal plains of Hawke’s Bay with this five-day Intrepid local adventure on the North Island.
+Make for the mild climate, lush vineyards, long stretches of beautiful beach, picturesque peaks and coastal plains of Hawke’s Bay with this four-day Intrepid local adventure on the North Island.
 Begin among the Art Deco pastels of Napier and get an inside insight into the story and buildings that make the town unique.
-Taste local flavours among the vineyards that make this one of the oldest and best wine regions in the country, all guided by the knowledge of a local expert.
+Taste local flavours among the vineyards that make this one of the oldest and best wine regions in the country.
 Get active along the coast, learn the tribal history and traditions of Hawke’s Bay with a local Maori guide, and get back to nature with two nights on an eco-lodge set on a regenerative farm.
 This trip has everything you need from a local adventure.

 Welcome to your Hawke’s Bay getaway here in the North Island.
 Join your group and leader at 10 am at a centrally located meeting place in Napier, rebuilt as an Art Deco haven after an earthquake in the 1930s.
 After a welcome meeting, when your leader will give you an overview of the upcoming itinerary, enjoy a special insight into the local architecture with an exclusive tour that lets you discover the story behind, and the exterior and some interiors, of a selection of stunning buildings not usually accessible to the public.
-After you’ve worked up an appetite, meet a third generation New Zealand winemaker – with over 40 years’ experience in the local wine industry – for an exclusive Hawke’s Bay food and wine experience.
-Make the most of their knowledge and relationships with the winemakers as you enjoy a two-course lunch at a nearby winery, before a wine appreciation session that will get your senses working.
-Taste plenty of Hawke’s Bay produce, like honey, figs, mushrooms and cheese, as you make your way through the vines and orchards, and on to Te Mata Peak, where you’ll drink in the views – and a few memorable vintages too.
+Afterwards, sip your way around the city during a tour of some of Napier’s best wineries with your leader, who will explain why the region is such a paradise for wine lovers.
+Drink in some fantastic views, and a few memorable vintages too.
+You’ll also swing by some local food producers to sample local specialties such as figs, honey and cheese.
 Tonight, your host will suggest a local restaurant for dinner.

 Your accommodation is focused on not just sustainability, but regenerating the land while farming.
 After breakfast this morning – made with fresh produce straight from the property – you’ll take a tour of the farm and find out how the owners’ introduction of silvopasture has improved the health of the soil, the animals and biodiversity, and how the farm strives for a positive impact on the land and surrounding community.
 Follow the farmer as pigs are fed, eggs collected, cows milked and livestock shifted.
 If you’re feeling in the agricultural mood, then there are a heap of other farm jobs you can observe or lend a hand to.
-Afterwards you’re free to make the most of the farm’s 1500 acres – mountain biking, kayaking or trout fishing in the nearby Tuki Tuki river are just some of the ways to enjoy this beautiful piece of countryside.
-This evening join your group and celebrate the end of your Hawke’s Bay adventure with a final dinner that makes the most of the farm’s produce.
+Afterwards you’re free to make the most of the farm’s 1500 acres – perhaps try trout fishing in the nearby Tuki Tuki river.
+This evening join your group and celebrate the end of your Hawke’s Bay adventure with a final dinner that makes the most of the farm’s fresh produce.